gabadigital/awokoya.github.io/content/tributes/ezekiel-joel-olu-tribute.md

 title: Ezekiel Joel Olu Tribute
 tributeTitle: Tribute to the great DLBC General, Pastor Awokoya
 pastorsName: Ezekiel Joel Olu
-location: Russia, DLBC
+summaryHeading: Our renowned "Desert Warrior", is gone!
 summaryParagraph: "The DCLM has lost a daring, tireless, indefatigable, uncommon, humble, amiable, friendly but firm, unpretentious, and fiery Army General. "
+categories: Pastors
+location: Nigeria
 headless: true
-summaryHeading: Our renowned "Desert Warrior", is gone!
-categories: Colleague
 ---
 So it's true!
 He left without our having our usual jovial, but thought-provoking, banters?
 During our last discussion, he was full of life, and in South Sudan!